Florida Contraband Forfeiture Act

 What is the Florida Contraband Forfeiture Act?

 Sections 932.701-932.706, F.S., comprise the Florida Contraband Forfeiture Act, which provides for the seizure and civil forfeiture of property related to criminal and non-criminal law violations.
-Contraband and other property may be seized when utilized during or for the purpose of violating the Act.
+Contraband and other property may be seized when utilized during or to violate the Act.

 Under s.
 932.703(1), F.S., any contraband article, vessel, motor vehicle, aircraft, other personal property, or real property used in violation of the Act or in, upon, or by the means of which a violation of the Act has or is taking place, might be seized.